danielschemmel/meson-cpp-scaffold/README.md

 ### Debian

-Debian stretch (the "newest" stable branch at the time of writing) only provides old software.
+Debian stretch (the "newest" stable branch at the time of writing) defaults to old software.
 Modern software is available on the testing branch.

 ```
 $ sudo vi /etc/apt/sources.list # replace every occurence of "stretch" with the word "testing"